SegfaultMasters/covering360/tcpreplay/README.md

 ## Heap overflow in get_next_packet()

-tcpreplay contains a heap-based buffer over-read vulnerability.
-The `get_next_packet()` function in the `send_packets.c` file uses the `memcpy()` macro to copy sequences from the source buffer `pktdata` to the destination `(*prev_packet)->pktdata`.
+tcpreplay contains a heap-based buffer overflow vulnerability.
+The `get_next_packet()` function in the `send_packets.c` file uses the `memcpy()` function to copy sequences from the source buffer `pktdata` to the destination `(*prev_packet)->pktdata`.
 However, there are no checks in place to ensure that `dst` is a non-zero value.
 An attacker can exploit this vulnerability by submitting a malicious file that exploits this issue.
 This will result in a Denial of Service (DoS) and potentially Information Exposure when the application attempts to process the file.

 ###### **Affected version:**
   4.3 branch